Medications For Dementia Can Help Significantly

 What is dementia?

 Dementia is a term used to describe a group of medical conditions that can impact memory and other cognitive abilities to an extent that’s severe enough to interfere with daily life.
-Individuals living with mild dementia or experiencing early stages of the disease may struggle with memory and thinking but are usually able to continue living on their own.
+Individuals living with mild dementia or experiencing the early stages of the disease may struggle with memory and thinking but are often able to continue living independently.
 Cases of severe dementia, particularly among older adults, may require intensive care to support significant mental decline and limited physical capabilities.
 No matter what type of dementia a person is living with, it is typical for dementia-related behaviors (forgetfulness, mood changes, confusion, difficulty concentrating) to worsen over time.

 Alzheimer's disease

 The most common type of dementia is Alzheimer’s disease, which can account for around 60% to 80% of all diagnosed cases.
-Also common can be vascular dementia, Lewy body dementia, and other conditions, like Huntington’s disease.
-It can also be possible to experience what’s typically known as mixed dementia, which can occur when a person experiences the changes associated with multiple types of dementia at once.
+Other types of dementia include vascular dementia, Lewy body dementia, frontotemporal dementia, Parkinson’s disease dementia, mild cognitive impairment, Huntington’s disease, and other conditions.
+Some people may also experience mixed dementia, having multiple types of dementia at once.
+For example, people with Alzheimer’s disease and comorbid Parkinson’s disease dementia experience mixed dementia.

-Other diseases that can cause symptoms of dementia include vascular dementia, Lewy body dementia, and Parkinson’s disease dementia.
-Dementia is caused by various diseases that damage brain cells and impede their ability to communicate with each other, affecting the way a person thinks, feels, and behaves.
-Dementia most commonly presents in older patients, and the most common risk factors for the disease (age and genetics) cannot be changed.
+Dementia is caused by underlying changes within the brain that damage neurons (brain cells) and impede their ability to communicate with each other.
+This affects the way a person thinks, feels, and behaves.
+Dementia most commonly presents in older patients, and there are modifiable and non-modifiable risk factors for dementia.

 Medications to manage symptoms

-Medications approved for dementia patients typically include memantine, cholinesterase inhibitors, depression medications, anxiety medications, sleeping aids, and more.
-The right combination of medications generally depends on a person’s diagnosis, symptoms, and health needs.
+FDA-approved medications to treat memory loss and other forms of cognitive impairment in patients with dementia typically include cholinesterase inhibitors, depression medications, anxiety medications, sleeping aids, and others.
+The right combination of medications may depend on a person’s diagnosis, symptoms, and health needs, and not all individuals choose to take medication, whether for personal reasons or because they cannot do so.

-Memantine can manage the glutamate in your brain.
-Glutamate is a chemical that is usually involved in several key brain functions, such as learning and memory.
-Taking memantine has the potential to improve a patient's cognitive abilities in the short term.
-Even if it isn't necessarily a long-term solution, it can be a promising medication that may help millions of people around the world.
+Some dementia medications can manage glutamate production in the brain.
+Glutamate is a chemical messenger involved in several key brain functions, such as learning and memory.
+Taking these medications may improve some individuals’ cognitive abilities in the short term.
+Even if these medications aren’t a long-term solution, they may support millions of people around the world.
+Side effects of glutamate-impacting medications can include nausea, vomiting, headache, weight gain, and changes in vision.

-It can also be very common for people to develop mental health disorders like depression and anxiety when living with dementia.
-This may stem from physical changes to the brain, the emotional weight that may accompany a diagnosis, or both.
+In some cases, people with dementia develop mental health disorders like depression and anxiety.
+This could stem from physical changes to the brain, the emotional weight that could accompany the diagnosis, or both.
 Doctors may prescribe anti-depressants and anti-anxiety medications to help patients manage symptoms.
+They may also utilize medications to alleviate insomnia symptoms in individuals with mild to moderate dementia.
 In rare instances, health professionals may prescribe a low dose of antipsychotic drugs to manage symptoms of agitation or aggression.
+Talk to your doctor about whether medications might be helpful to you.

 Vascular dementia is often treated differently than other types of dementia.
-Vascular dementia typically occurs after a patient has experienced a stroke.
-This form of dementia can also be brought about due to extremely high blood pressure, unchecked thyroid problems, high cholesterol, issues with blood sugar, and vitamin deficiencies.
+Vascular dementia typically occurs after a patient has experienced a stroke or areas of plaque buildup in the arteries of the brain.
+Other causes of vascular dementia include chronically high blood pressure, untreated thyroid problems, high cholesterol, high blood sugar, and vitamin deficiencies.

-Treatment for vascular dementia may involve prescribing high blood pressure medications, cholesterol medications, vitamins, diabetes medications, and more.
-To treat vascular dementia, you will likely need to eliminate or improve the conditions that may have contributed to it in the first place.
+Treatment for vascular dementia may involve prescribing medications to treat high blood pressure, cholesterol, diabetes, or vitamin deficiencies.
+Your doctor may also focus on eliminating or improving the conditions that may have contributed to it in the first place.
+However, each case is unique.

-While medications are often used to help those living with dementia limit the severity of their symptoms, they often are not enough to completely support a person through treatment and long-term care.
-In addition to medication, certain therapies may be used to treat dementia or provide support to those living with it.
-These therapies may not be capable of changing what is happening to a patient in a medical sense, but they may provide important resources, build skills, and take steps to prolong a person’s cognitive functioning for as long as possible.
+While medications are often used to help those living with dementia limit the severity of their symptoms, they may not completely support a person through treatment and long-term care.
+In addition to medication, certain therapeutic modalities may be used to treat dementia or provide support to those living with these conditions.
+These therapies may not be capable of changing what is happening to a patient in a medical sense, but they may provide important resources, help individuals build skills, and guide people to take steps to prolong cognitive functioning for as long as possible.

-Music therapy, art therapy, and similar treatment options can help some dementia patients stimulate their minds while also pursuing therapeutic goals like expressing emotions and solving problems.
-Traditional “talk therapy” may also be used to give patients a space to discuss their experiences, learn how to navigate challenges, and more.
+Music therapy, art therapy, and similar treatment options may help some dementia patients stimulate their minds while also pursuing therapeutic goals like expressing emotions and solving problems.
+Traditional “talk therapy” may also be used to give patients a space to discuss their experiences and learn how to navigate challenges.
+Additionally, support groups may help individuals with dementia connect with people who are experiencing similar challenges.

-In terms of combatting symptoms head-on, cognitive stimulation therapy (CST) is perhaps one of the best options to pursue.
-Research even suggests that cognitive stimulation therapy may improve quality of life for those diagnosed with dementia.
-However, cognitive function does not have to tie to how a person experiences life.
+Cognitive stimulation therapy (CST) may be effective when seeking to combat symptoms head-on.
+Research suggests that CST may improve the quality of life for those diagnosed with dementia.
+However, cognitive function does not have to be tied to how a person experiences life.
 Other factors, like lower levels of depression and more independence, can also help.
-Therapy options of all sorts can help a person achieve these goals, too.
+All forms of therapy options may help a person achieve these goals, too.

 Online therapy as part of your treatment plan